Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Proficient Graph Neural Network Design

-This mechanism mitigates the typical LLM failure of ``artificial hallucinations'' often triggered by unprofessional graph modeling with negligible computational cost offline.
-To accumulate new knowledge, we design a self-evaluation bank $BE$, which stores measured graph properties and similarity rankings for new graphs on the fly, allowing $\mathcal{F}$ to scalably evolve over time by integrating new empirical evidence.
-Grounded in empirical transferability, this mechanism serves as a trustworthy foundation for capturing graph-to-graph ($G^i$ to $G^j$) meta-priors that underpin the correlations between graphs and high-performing GNN models, but still \textit{calling for an effective property variability handler}.
+This mechanism mitigates the typical LLM failure of ``artificial hallucinations''---often triggered by unprofessional graph modeling---at negligible offline computational cost.
+To accumulate new knowledge, we design a self-evaluation bank $BE$ that stores measured graph properties and similarity rankings for new graphs on the fly, enabling $\mathcal{F}$ to scalably evolve over time by integrating new empirical evidence.
+Grounded in empirical transferability, this mechanism serves as a trustworthy foundation for capturing graph-to-graph ($G^i$ to $G^j$) meta-priors that underpin the correlations between graphs and high-performing GNN models, yet it still \textit{calls for an effective property variability handler}.